 3.3.
 We will not ask you to pay in advance more than 60% of the total contract price set out in the Quotation.

 3.4.
 If we fall into receivership, administration or bankruptcy your deposit and advance payment, if any, will be protected as detailed in section 5 of these terms.

 3.5.
 The balance outstanding on the contract price is due on completion and commissioning of the installation.
 We will issue you with an invoice when the work is complete and has been commissioned.

 3.6.
 You will not be entitled, due to any alleged minor defect, to withhold more than a proportionate amount of the outstanding balance.
 If you do withhold any amount after the due date because of any alleged minor defect you must give us notice before the final date on which payment is due.
 In that notice you must also state the reasons you are withholding the payment.

 3.7.
 Payments can be made by cheque or bank transfer.

 Consequences of late payment

-4.1 You must obtain all relevant permissions (such as planning and building consents) that are necessary before we start work on the installation.
+4.1.
+You must obtain all relevant permissions (such as planning, building consents and grid connection permission) that are necessary before we start work on the installation unless we have agreed to obtain those on your behalf.
 If we ask to see those permissions (and related drawings and/or specifications) you must make those available.